-Aplastic anemia is the medical term for bone marrow failure.
+Aplastic anemia is a form of bone marrow failure.
 It is primarily a disease of children and younger adults but can occur at any age.
 At the Johns Hopkins Kimmel Cancer Center, patients with aplastic anemia are managed by experts with the Bone Marrow Failures Disorders Program.
 The bone marrow, a spongy tissue inside the bones, is the factory for all blood cell lines -- red cells, white cells, and platelets.
-These cells are critical to supplying oxygen and nourishment to other tissues and organs, fighting infection, and in clotting the blood.
+These cells are critical to supplying oxygen and nourishment to other tissues and organs, fighting infection, and clotting the blood.
 Typically, as old blood cells die off naturally, they are replaced by new blood cells formed in the bone marrow.
 In aplastic anemia, the bone marrow does not produce new cells, leaving the body susceptible to bleeding and infection.

 Aplastic anemia can be acquired or inherited, although most cases are acquired.
 Inherited forms usually present during the first decade of life.
 Acquired forms are believed to result from an immune-mediated attack directed at hematopoietic progenitor cells --- the stem cells that turn into different types of blood cells.
 Immune system white blood cells called T cells target the hematopoietic stem cells and cause cell death.
-Researchers have discovered that most cases of severe aplastic anemia are autoimmune disorders in which the body’s own immune system attacks tissues and organs.
+Researchers have discovered that most cases of severe aplastic anemia are autoimmune disorders in which the body’s immune system attacks its tissues and organs.
 They believe that autoreactive or abnormal immune cells known as lymphocytes suppress blood cell production and division.
-Though not a cancer, the treatment of aplastic anemia is often similar to therapies used for blood-forming cancers such as leukemias and lymphomas.
+Although aplastic anemia is not a cancer, the treatment is often similar to therapies used for blood-forming cancers such as leukemias and lymphomas.
 Watch a video to learn more about Aplastic Anemia

-In aplastic anemia, the quantity of each of the three blood cell types is much lower than normal, which leads to symptoms that cause a physician to suspect the disease.
+In patients with aplastic anemia, the quantity of each of the three blood cell types is much lower than normal, which leads to symptoms that cause a physician to suspect the disease.
 These symptoms are unexplained infections (due to fewer white blood cells), unexpected bleeding (due to fewer platelets) and fatigue (due to fewer red blood cells).
 Patients identified early through abnormalities seen in routine laboratory testing may have no symptoms.

 Overall, the most common symptoms of aplastic anemia include:

-* The appearance of small red dots on the skin that indicate bleeding under the skin
+- The appearance of small red dots on the skin that indicates bleeding under the skin

 Severe aplastic anemia is a serious disorder requiring prompt medical attention.
-Physicians may want to perform a variety of tests.
 To diagnose aplastic anemia, physicians must examine the cells of the bone marrow and blood under a microscope.
-To do this they will likely perform blood and laboratory tests as well as a bone marrow aspiration and biopsy.
-In this test, a sample of bone marrow is removed from the hipbone with a special needle under local anesthetic.
-The physician will check the number of blood cells, including white cells known as neutrophils, clotting cells known as platelets, and young regenerating red cells known as reticulocytes.
-Because of a link between hepatitis and aplastic anemia, physicians may also request a laboratory test that evaluates the level of liver enzymes.
-HLA-typing, a laboratory blood test, is usually performed to ensure that patients receive immune compatible blood and marrow products during treatment.
+To do this, they will likely perform blood and laboratory tests as well as a bone marrow aspiration and biopsy.
+During this test, a sample of bone marrow is removed from the hipbone with a special needle under local anesthetic.
+The physician will check the number of blood cells, including white cells known as neutrophils, clotting cells known as platelets, and young, regenerating red cells known as reticulocytes.
+Your doctor may also study kidney function or order other associated tests.
+HLA-typing, a laboratory blood test, is usually performed to ensure that patients receive immune system-compatible blood and marrow products during treatment.

-Staging is a process used to determine the severity of the condition.
-Classifying or staging aplastic anemia is based on the criteria of the International Aplastic Anemia Study Group, which defines levels according to the numbers of blood cells present in the blood tests and bone marrow biopsy.
-Aplastic anemia is classified as moderate (MAA), severe (SAA), or very severe (VSAA).
+Classifying aplastic anemia depends on the numbers of blood cells present in the blood tests and bone marrow biopsy.
+Aplastic anemia may be classified as moderate (MAA), severe (SAA), or very severe (VSAA).
 SAA and VSAA are usually treated aggressively while MAA can be observed in appropriate situations.

 Blood Transfusion Platelet transfusions are the first course of treatment for any aplastic anemia patient who is severely deficient in these blood cells.
 The transfusions reduce the high risk these patients have of suffering a fatal hemorrhage.
 Transfusions of red blood cells can help combat the fatigue and shortness of breath experienced by aplastic anemia patients.
 The process may quickly stabilize aplastic anemia patients with severe blood cell deficiencies, but it is very rare for a patient to achieve a long-term recovery using this form of treatment alone.